tombenner/nui/README.md

 * Define variables like `@primaryFontName` or `@myBackgroundColor` (a la Sass/LESS)
 * Avoid digging through documentation to find how to change specific UI elements' styling
 * Quickly create custom style classes
+* Modify an application's styling while it is running

 Some exciting features are on the horizon, and contributions are very encouraged.
 Please see the [FAQ](#how-can-i-contribute).